AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_07_CONTEXT.md

 **Guidance**

-This assertion requires that that we have control over all changes to XYZ, including changes to the configurations, components and tools we use to build it, and the versions of dependencies that we use.
+This assertion requires that that we have control over all changes to uProtocol, including changes to the configurations, components and tools we use to build it, and the versions of dependencies that we use.